min2ha/ukwa-site/content/target/71857/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: What if there's no Brexit deal?

 What could happen if the EU and UK negotiators don't agree a withdrawal agreement in time and the UK has to leave the EU on 29 March 2019 without one - and with no framework for future relations either?
 This paper looks at how such a situation might come about, the constitutional implications for the UK and the devolved administrations, and what the impact might be in a range of policy areas.